marcellbarsony/notes/Security/Qualys/CSAM/03_Identify_Unauthorized_Software.md

-## Identify Unauthorized Software
+# Identify Unauthorized Software

 Proactive tracking of unauthorized software is a key tool to reduce security risks and improve the health of the assets.

-**Rules** and the **Software Authorizations** wisget helps keep track and report installation of authorized and unauthorized software based on used defined lists.
+**Rules** and the **Software Authorizations** widget helps keep track and report installation of authorized and unauthorized software based on used defined lists.

 ## Software Rules